Kaiepi/ra-Gauge/README.md

 DESCRIPTION
 ===========

-Gauge's attempts to time iterations of a block as accurately as is doable from within the realms of Raku.
+Gauge attempts to time iterations of a block as accurately as is doable from within the realms of Raku.
 While this does not make for a very sophisticated benchmark on its own by virtue of its limitations, this may provide raw input for such a utility.
 A sophisticated benchmark based on Gauge would perform